 The FAWU representative commented “the company cannot afford to pay them like before” yet somehow an arrangement was agreed on.
 FAHB is concerned that this arrangement does not significantly benefit the workers or improve socio-economic conditions of local communities but in the absence of solid information, it is increasingly hard to determine.
 If you have any advice on how to get this information from labour departments or the like, please let us know.

 To determine the impact on health, we have to agree on what ‘health’ means.
-Many people have said that ‘no-one has died’ from the smell and use this as an indicator for measuring the health impacts; if it doesn’t kill you, it’s not bad for you.
+Many people have said that ‘no-one has died’ from the odour and use this as an indicator for measuring the health impacts; if it doesn’t kill you, it’s not bad for you.
 This is not an accurate reflection of ‘health’.

 The World Health Organisation, a specialised agency of the United Nations, defines health as “a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”